 In addition to homework, you may wish to perform some or all of the science investigations and demonstrations for this class.
 Some of these will require that you record and work with data; most will require that you observe some aspect of nature closely.

 Labs are optional but if you wish lab credit, I require that you obtain parental permission; see the labs page for more information.

-Weekly quizzes will be posted in the course Moodle by the end of the discussion session; you must complete the quiz by the date due (usually the following chat session).
-This should help enforce the material in your memory.
-You may also take the quizzes again during the two weeks prior to a final exam.
-You must take at least 90% of the quizzes before you will be allowed to take the semester final, so do not fall behind on quizzes.
+Weekly quizzes will be available in the course Moodle at the end of the discussion session; you must complete the quiz by the date due (usually the following chat session).
+Note that you need to complete the mastery exercise before you can take the quiz, and plan accordingly.
+If you miss a quiz date, you will have a week's grace period prior to the semester exam to make it up.
 Your average quiz score will be used in calculating your final grade.

 Semester final exams will be given at the end of each term.
 These must be taken under parental supervision; your parents will be sent instructions on how to verify that the exam was taken under the specified conditions.